splant10/C301/README.md

+# C301
+A personal repository for all things CMPUT 301

-# C301-Assignment1
+# Contains:
-Assignment 1 for CMPUT 301 - A Timer Game / Gameshow Buzzer App
+Assignment 1 - A Timer Game / Gameshow Buzzer App